 Interested in journalism or communications?
 UC Irvine students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Thinking of pledging?
+Interested in Greek life?
 UC Irvine has fraternities and sororities.

 Planning to play sports?
 UC Irvine has many options for athletes.
 See them all and learn more about life at UC Irvine on the Student Life page.